sergiomt/centorion/README.md

 1. Ensure that virtualization is enabled at your BIOS.

 2. Ensure that you have an ssh client in your host.
 If your host is Linux most probably is already there.
-If your host is Windows then install PuTTY,Cygwin or Git to get an ssh client as a side effect.
-Check that ssh executable is in your path.
+If your host is Windows then install PuTTY, Cygwin or Git to get an ssh client as a side effect.
+Check that ssh executable is in your PATH.

 3. [Install Oracle Virtual Box](https://www.virtualbox.org/wiki/Downloads) 5.1 or higher.